rampatra/animatescroll.js/README.md

     element

 element : The element in which you want this plugin to work.
 Default is "body".
 (Accepts any jQuery/CSS selector)

+Added on v1.0.6

+    onScrollStart
+    onScrollEnd

+onScrollStart: is executed at the beginning of the scroll animation
+onScrollEnd: is executed at the end of the scroll animation

+Example:

+$('#section-2').animatescroll('onScrollStart', function(){
+  console.log('starting')
+}, 'onScrollEnd', function(){
+  console.log('ended')
+})

 Easing Effects
 --------------